Catala-specific questions

 First, the common operations present in legal texts that can be done with

 strings, can also be done better with other Catala features.
-For instance,
+For instance, it is

-strings as a first-class value type in Catala to be solved.
+requires strings as a first-class value type in Catala to be solved.

 Second, the preferred way of performing low-level, computation-intensive operations not described by legal text but used in a Catala program is to simply to them outside of Catala and provide their output as inputs of a Catala scope, or define an external module.
 See the language reference for more details.